sjsu-library/unionist/_template/unionist--text-0091.md

 volume: '1'
 issue: '6'
-transcription: The sense to conduct is worth every other part of it; for great abilities are<br>more frequently possessed, than properly applied.<br>
+transcription: The sense to conduct is worth every other part of it; for great abilities are<br>more frequently possessed, than properly applied.
 scholarlyNotes:
-commentary:
+commentary: 'An interesting reflection from a movement based in moral suasion. '
 relatedPeople:
 featured:
 repeated:
-relatedImage:
+relatedImage: unionist--image-0163
 relatedText:
 relatedTextIssue:
 filename: